karllark/DIRTY_dustrt/docs/pfile_run.rst

 parts of Monte Carlo simulation.
 The independence of runs with different random number seeds is not guaranteed.

+**repeat_boundary_xy [0,1]**

+This adds a repeating boundary condition for photons that exit the model grid in the x or y directions.
+These photons continue along their trajectories, just shifted to the opposite side of the model (i.e., if exiting in the positive x direction, the photon's x position is set to -x and the photon continues through the model grid).

+This option only will work correctly for models that fully fill the main grid - no cells with -0.5 indicating the edge of the model has been reached.
+The slab geometry meets this criteria.
+The file geometry can meet this criteria if the file is setup with no -0.5 values.

+The repeating xy boundary will cause longer run times as the photon trajectories are longer.
+These run times can be much longer depending on the optical depths of the model, where low may mean longer than high, depending on the geometry.

 Output Details
 ==============